Tenari/non-fiction/proof-against-contraception.md

 > However, even if point 2.iv is disagreed with, and infertility is not considered ugly, it is still true that any woman using oral contracpetives would be *risking* all of these aspects of her beauty, which should not be undertaken without a valid, outweighing reason.
 Selfishness generally not being considered a valid reason.
 >
 > However, even if she is not considered to be at risk of any of these detriments to her beauty, she would still be setting a bad example for the more-typical woman who does have to contend with all these factors, and on that reason alone would have a strong barrier to overcome in her defense of her own use.

+Objection:

+> There are many types of contraception, not just oral.
+(IUD'S, condoms, diaphragm, cervical cap, etc)  You're saying that all of these make you ugly and do self harm?

+Reply:

+> If you define loss or suspension of capability as harm, then losing (or suspending) your fertility, in whatever manner, counts as harm.
+>
+> If you don't accept that definition, then I would have to concede that it is possible that those other methods do not apply to the "makes women ugly" form of the proof that contraception causes self harm.
+But there are still 5 other proofs supporting the claim "contraception causes self-harm."
+The proofs from divorce, risk, reduced pleasure, other sin, and insult would still apply to all the forms of contraception.
+Furthermore, oral contraceptives are the prevailing method in use among steady partners, so it is still significant to show that using those are immoral/a bad idea.